Effects of Omega 3 Essential Fatty Acids are remarkable

 Plasma triacylglycerol decreased (P = 0.03) and HDL-cholesterol levels increased (P = 0.01) with seal oil only.
 Hence, seal oil may be more efficient than fish oil at promoting healthy plasma lipid profiles and lowering thrombotic risk, possibly due to its high DPA as well as EPA content.

-The Use of Omega-3 Supplementation for Managing Diabetic Neuropathy
+13. The Use of AUUM Omega-3 Supplementation for Managing Diabetic Neuropathy

-Cancer treatment with chemotherapy causes nerve damage with symptoms of pain, numbness and the loss of sensation.
-AUUM is working with researchers at McGill University Health Centre on a clinical trial investigating the use of AUUM Sublingual-D for the treatment of cancer neuropathy.
-Study completion 2017.
+AUUM is currently working with researchers at the McGill University Health Centre on a clinical trial investigating the use of AUUM Sublingual-D for the treatment of CIPN.
+Preliminary results are very positive, showing a clear benefit to taking AUUM’s Sublingual-D formulation, though the full results of the study will be released later in 2017.